 Understanding the Terminology

 Also known as the forex spot market it has no physical location, it is entirely an electronically operated market.
-Forex trading was initially intended for bankers and large companies and organisations but today due very much to the internet and online forex trading companies everyday people like us can trade now too, because you don’t need millions.
+Forex trading was initially intended for bankers and large companies and organizations but today due to very much to the internet and online forex trading companies everyday people like us can trade now too because you don’t need millions.
 All you really need to become a retail trader is a computer, a good internet connection, around $2000.00, and finding the right guide.

 FOREX operates 24 hours a day and 7 days a week in conjunction with forex brokers, brokers with banks, and banks with banks.
 As one session ends say in the US, the European or Asian sessions start ensuring that all currencies continually trade.
 Unlike other markets, FOREX market traders can take advantage of news breaks instead of waiting for the market to open, making it appealing and easy to work on in your own space and time.